 Richard L. Johnson

 Chief of Police and Associate Vice Chancellor of Public Safety

-The University of Kansas Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) and is one of only five Kansas law enforcement agencies and the state's first and only university police department to earn "the gold standard in public safety."
+The University of Kansas Medical Center Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA) and is one of only seven Kansas law enforcement agencies and the state's first and only university police department to earn "the gold standard in public safety."